Verkle Tree

 State Tree Migration: Replace Merkle-Patricia with Verkle tree.

-Witness Size: Reduce witness size from 100+ KB to ~1 KB.
+Witness Size: Reduce witness size significantly.

 Stateless Clients: Enable practical stateless clients.